Find Affordable College Courses

 The colleges and universities below are the most popular for biological and biomedical sciences majors pursuing a master's degree.

-Our analysis found North Carolina State University to be the most popular school for biological and biomedical sciences students who want to pursue a master’s degree in North Carolina.
-Located in the city of Raleigh, NC State is a public school with a very large student population.
+Our 2023 rankings named North Carolina State University the most popular school in North Carolina for biological and biomedical sciences students working on their master’s degree.
+Located in the large city of Raleigh, NC State is a public school with a very large student population.

 Women make up 53% of the biological and biomedical sciences majors at the school.